 Students learn the basic elements of radio performance and production.
 In addition, the history of the medium, business practices, and programming methods are explained in detail.
+Special emphasis is placed on the new, related medium of podcasting.
 Prerequisite: CO 201.